Tamrakar182/tachi-to-kotatsu/README.md

 # Tachiyomi to Kotatsu

 Making this to convert tachiyomi backup files to kotatsu backup files so that I can migrate to kotatsu.
+For now this works for .proto.gz tachiyomi backup files and not .tachibk files.

 ## Tachiyomi Extraction
 The data types present in tachiyomi is in ```tachi_classes.proto```.
 Compiling this proto file will give us the python classes to read the tachiyomi backup files.
 From the tachiyomi backup files, we can get the majorly following data: